edgarshurtado/Knowledge-Log/symfony.md

 If you set it in a controller it'll only afect to that controller process, if you set it in `app.php` or `app_dev.php` it will afect the whole project.

+### ERR_TOO_MANY_REDIRECTS

+Due to a corrupted session.
+The FOSUserBundle enters in a infinite loop of redirections until the web browser throws the error.

+Neither clearing the cache, deleting my web-browser coockies or re-installing all the vendors solved the problem.
+A restart of my computuer did.